VR Class Sm2: Future

 The Sm2 units are approaching 50 years of age, and despite refurbishments, they are slower than the Sm4 units which displaced them from the busier routes.
-VR has ordered 20 new 4-car SmX units from Stadler.
+VR has ordered 20 new 4-car Sm7 units from Stadler.
 These new units will displace slower Sm4 units onto regional routes, which will in turn replace Sm2 units from VR service.
 The new sets are due to enter service in 2026.

 In September 2022, VR sold 11 units already removed from service to private company Suomen Lähijunat Oy, which plans to overhaul the ageing units and put them back into use on new commuter routes in the Turku region.

 In September 2025, Suomen Lähijunat announced that due to vandalism, it will sell the bought Sm2 units from VR for scrap, and will instead order newer used units from Europe.
-As of September 2025, atleast two units have already been scrapped.
+As of September 2025, at least two units have already been scrapped.
+In February 2026 another two units have been scrapped and one unit have been scrapped in April 2026.